Linaro/Connect/_pages/register.md

       - format: custom_include
         source: register_for_connect.html
 ---
-The next Connect will be held in San Diego, California 23-27 September 2019 at Paradise Point Resort and Spa.
+The next Connect will be held in Budapest 23-27 March 2020 in Budapest, Hungary.
 You can register below.

 If you are a member attendee and need information about your discount promotional code, please email [connect@linaro.org](mailto:connect@linaro.org).